 It was also the subject of an art installation in Manchester's Whitworth Gallery (2011 to 2012) and has been exhibited at the Albuquerque in New Mexico (2012 to 2013), the ISEA 2012 festival of electronic arts and the International Bideodromo 2012 festival of the experimental film (Bilbao, Spain).

 Read more about the case study on aircraft noise.

 Mastership in taxidermy: artistic interventions in human-animal ontologies

 A British Academy/Leverhulme Small Research Grant (2012 to 2013) was awarded to Dr Petra Tjitske Kalshoven for a project that uses the expertise that goes into contemporary artistic taxidermy as a lens to shed light on shifting conceptions of nature.

 Life journeys: the role of interior dialogue and expression in negotiating terminal illness

-Andrew Irving was awarded this ESRC grant (RES-000-22-4657, worth £52,000, 2012-13) to research the process by which people diagnosed with a life threatening condition reclaim meaning, engage with society and establish a future while living with bodily instability and the possibility of death.
+Andrew Irving was awarded the ESRC grant, worth £52,000 in 2012 to 2013, to research the process by which people diagnosed with a life-threatening condition reclaim meaning, engage with society and establish a future while living with bodily instability and the possibility of death.